Law with Heart: What is Integrative Law?

 Hard as it is to break something so complex down to a core concept, one can say that the whole system exists to uphold justice and see that it’s done.
 And a very prominent way the system views justice is to help determine who’s right and wrong in a given situation.
 Laws guide and legal processes help prove it when it’s disputed.
 Right?

 And it’s not only in courts.
 Even legal documents and agreements are already drawn up with the goal of eventually being as defensible as possible, so it’s already adversarial in trying to predetermine the “winner”.
+(Read more on what’s wrong with the adversarial nature of the law.)

 But is that really still enough?